geovannyAvelar/lukla/README.md

 First, you need SRTM30 digital elevation model data files in order to create heightmap tiles.
 This dataset is huge, so it is impossible to host those files in this repository.
-This program will download the HGT files and put them in ./data/dem folder (you can change this directory using enviroment variables).
+This program will download the HGT files and put them in ./data/dem folder (you can change this directory using environment variables).
 You can also download them using [this tool](https://dwtkns.com/srtm30m/).
 Remember you need to create a NASA Earthdata account.
 You can register [here](https://urs.earthdata.nasa.gov/users/new), it's free.